Code of Conduct

 The continued viability of arbitration to resolve industry disputes largely depends on the quality of the arbitrators, their understanding of complex issues, their experience, their good judgment and their personal and professional integrity.
 In order to properly serve the parties and the process, arbitrators must observe high standards of ethical conduct and must render decisions fairly.
 The provisions of the Code of Conduct should be construed to advance these objectives.

-This version of the Code of Conduct was revised and became effective as of November 13, 2015, for conduct taking place after that date.
-It is an integration, with significant updates and amendments, of the original Guidelines and the Additional Ethics Guidelines adopted by ARIAS in 2010.
+This version of the Code of Conduct was revised and became effective as of January 1, 2019, for conduct taking place after that date.
+It is an integration, with significant updates and amendments, of the original Guidelines and the Additional Ethics Guidelines adopted by ARIAS·U.S. in 2010.
 The date on the PDF version of the Code reflects subsequent amendments to the Code as approved by the Board.

 The purpose of the Code of Conduct is to provide guidance to arbitrators in the conduct of insurance and reinsurance arbitrations in the United States, whether conducted by a single arbitrator or a panel of arbitrators, whether or not certified by ARIAS•U.S. and regardless of how appointed.
 Comments accompanying the Canons explain and illustrate the meaning and purpose of each Canon.
 These Canons are, however, not intended to override the agreement between the parties in respect to arbitration and do not displace applicable laws or arbitration procedures.
-Though these Canons set forth considerations and behavioral standards only for arbitrators, it is expected that the parties and their counsel will conform their own behavior to the Canons and will avoid placing arbitrators in positions where they are unable to sit or are otherwise at risk of contravening the Canons.
+Though these Canons set forth considerations and behavioral standards only for arbitrators, the parties and their counsel are expected to conform their own behavior to the Canons and avoid placing arbitrators in positions where they are unable to sit or are otherwise at risk of contravening the Canons.
+Parties and counsel should provide prospective arbitrators and umpires with sufficient information concerning the dispute and all of its potential participants so that they may fairly consider whether to serve.

 - Affiliate: an entity whose ultimate parent owns a majority of both the entity and the party to the arbitration and whose insurance and/or reinsurance disputes, as applicable, are managed by the same individuals that manage the party’s insurance and/or reinsurance disputes;